IvyHau/geovid/content/proposal/data prep and analysis/index.md

 Local Moran's I will be used to analysed the autocorrelation on the local level.

-#### Getis and Ord's G-Statistics
+#### LISA

-Getis and Ord's G-Statistics will be used to analyse the statistically significant hot and cold spots.
+LISA will be used to visualise the high-high clustering in China to determine the positive significant clusters

+#### Moran's I Scatterplot

+The Moran's I scatterplot will provide users a rough visualisation of the areas and how clustered they are base on which quadrant they lie on.